Mariusz Wach

 Mariusz Wach ([ˈmariuʂ ˈvax]; born 14 December 1979) is a Polish professional boxer.
-He challenged once for the unified WBA (Super), IBF, WBO, and IBO heavyweight titles against Wladimir Klitschko in 2012.
+He challenged once for the unified WBA (Super), IBF, WBO, and IBO heavyweight titles in 2012.

 Early life

-Mariusz Wach was born 14 December 1979 in Krakow, Poland.
-He emigrated to North Bergen, New Jersey as an adult.
+Wach was born 14 December 1979 in Kraków, Poland.
+He immigrated to North Bergen, New Jersey, as an adult.

 Amateur career

 Wach first became acquainted with boxing in 1990, amassing a 90-fight amateur career that saw him represent his native Poland in numerous amateur tournaments.
 Among his greatest achievements during that period were winning two gold medals and a bronze in the Individual Polish Championships and a silver in the 2004 European Union Championships.
 Wach later represented Poland in the 2004 Summer Olympics as an alternate.